odysseyhack/odysseyhack.github.io/README.md

 - Your team will be added in this [Odysseyhack Organization](https://github.com/odysseyhack)
 - You will be a maintainer of your team, so you can add more people.
 - You will be able to create private repos and add please these to the team.
-- Your blockchainger repo can be a 'Git Remote'
+- Your repo can be a 'Git Remote'

 2. Add your repo to your team in the [Odysseyhack Organization](https://github.com/odysseyhack)